The Terror of Riltar

 • Any class can gain special firearms training by taking the Special Firearms Training feat.

 After years of training, you've mastered a single firearm.

 Prerequisites BAB +8, Weapon Focus

 Benefit: Select a single firearm with which you are proficient and focused.
-Whenever you attack a target, you resolve all attacks against the target's touch armor class when that target is within the first range increment (and only the first range increment) of this firearm.
-Attacks made against targets beyond the first range increment are resolved against the target's normal AC unless other abilities grant a special exception (like the deed Dead Eye).
+Whenever you attack a target, you resolve all attacks against the target's touch armor class when that target is within the first two range increment of this firearm.
+Attacks made against targets beyond the first two range increment are resolved against the target's normal AC unless other abilities grant a special exception (like the deed Dead Eye).

 Blast—When a weapon with the blast weapon quality is fired, an attack roll is made against the individual target.
 If that attack hits, additional attack rolls are made against all targets within the blast radius, dealing ½ damage to everyone hit.
 If the shot is missed, blast damage is dealt to the original target and ¼ to all adjacent targets.